bluscreenofjeff/Red-Team-Infrastructure-Wiki/README.md

 Many PaaS and SaaS providers provide a static subdomain or URL for use with a provisioned instance.
 If the associated domain is generally highly trusted, the instances could provide extra trust to your C2 infrastructure over a purchased domain and VPS.

 To set the redirection up, you will need to identify a service that issues a static subdomain or URL as part of an instance.
 Then, either the instance will need to be configured with network or application-based redirection.
 The instance will act as a proxy, similar to the other redirectors discussed on this wiki.

-Specific implementation can vary greatly based on the service; however, for an example using Heroku, check out the blog post [Expand Your Horizon Red Team – Modern SaaS C2](https://cybersyndicates.com/2017/04/expand-your-horizon-red-team/) by [Alex Rymdeko-Harvey (@Killswitch_GUI)](https://twitter.com/Killswitch_GUI).

 Another interesting technique that merits further research is the use of overly-permissive Amazon S3 buckets for C2.
 Check out the post [S3 Buckets for Good and Evil](https://pentestarmoury.com/2017/07/19/s3-buckets-for-good-and-evil/) by [Andrew Luke (@Sw4mp_f0x)](https://twitter.com/Sw4mp_f0x) for more details on how S3 buckets could be used for C2.
 This technique could be combined with the third-party C2 capabilities of Empire to use the target's legitimate S3 buckets against them.